In oil markets, it's back to 1998 crisis pricing

 While all types of crude have been hit, so-called light and medium sweet grades are the least in demand, meaning the outlook is bleaker for countries such as Azerbaijan, Kazakhstan and Nigeria, according to traders in oil from those countries.

-Light grades with low density and sulphur are mostly used to make naphtha, gasoline and jet fuel, refined products that are both out of favour because of the economic fallout from the pandemic and also hard to store for long.
+Light grades with low density and sulfur are mostly used to make naphtha, gasoline and jet fuel, refined products that are both out of favor because of the economic fallout from the pandemic and also hard to store for long.

 While Moscow and Riyadh remain locked in their battle, physical oil traders say a glut might push prices even lower as more countries lock down and trade slows.